annsayuri/Second-hand-Book-Exchange-for-University-Students/README.md

 ## 🌟 About The Project

-BookBridge Sri Lanka is a web-based platform that connects university students who want to sell or exchange their used textbooks with students who need them — at affordable prices.
+BookBridge Sri Lanka is a web-based platform that connects university students who want to sell or exchange their used textbooks & reference books with students who need them — at affordable prices.

 ### 🎯 Problem It Solves
-University textbooks in Sri Lanka are expensive (LKR 1,500 - 8,000+).
+University reference books in Sri Lanka are expensive (LKR 1,500 - 8,000+).
 Students currently use disorganized WhatsApp groups to buy/sell books.
 BookBridge provides a dedicated, trusted marketplace solution!